Mel Stottlemyre Jr.: Coaching career

 Stottlemyre began his coaching career while with the University of Nevada-Las Vegas, serving as their pitching coach.
-Stottlemyre also served as a pitching coach for the Class-A Yakima Bears in 2002, the Class-A Lancaster JetHawks, the Double-A El Paso Diablos, and the Rookie-level Missoula Osprey in 2005–2006.
+Stottlemyre also served as a pitching coach for the Single-A Yakima Bears in 2002, the Single-A Lancaster JetHawks, the Double-A El Paso Diablos, and the Rookie-level Missoula Osprey in 2005–2006.

+Arizona Diamondbacks

 On May 7, 2009, Stottlemyre was hired as the pitching coach for the Arizona Diamondbacks.
 He was released as pitching coach after the 2010 season, but remained in the D-backs' organization as a roving minor-league pitching instructor.
 On December 2, 2013, he returned to the Diamondbacks' Major League staff as bullpen coach under manager Kirk Gibson.

+Seattle Mariners

 On October 26, 2015, Stottlemyre was announced as the new pitching coach for the Seattle Mariners during manager Scott Servais' inaugural press conference.
 He replaced Rick Waits, who was hired after the 2013 season.

+Miami Marlins

-In December 2018, Stottlemyre was hired as pitching coach for the Miami Marlins.
+On December 5, 2018, Stottlemyre was hired as pitching coach for the Miami Marlins.

 In October 2021, Stottlemyre revealed that he had been diagnosed with prostate cancer in February of the same year.
 Stottlemyre had his prostate removed in October and announced that he still planned to coach the 2022 season.

+On October 31, 2022, the Marlins signed Stottlemyre to a multi–year contract extension.
+On October 2, 2024, Stottlemyre was fired alongside the entirety of the Marlins coaching staff.